Best Motability hybrid cars 2020

 Toyota is the biggest producer of hybrid cars in the world, so it’s no surprise its models feature often on this list.
 The Corolla hatchback is an economical, reliable and relatively practical hybrid that’s a perfect size for smaller families – think Volkswagen Golf or Ford Focus size.

 The Corolla uses a 1.8 or 2.0-litre petrol engine paired with an electric motor and a continuously variable transmission (CVT) to return good fuel economy (50-66mpg is claimed), low emissions (76-89g/km of CO2) and a smooth, comfortable driving experience.

-Both this Corolla hatchback and its Corolla Saloon sibling are available on Motability as of March 2020 with advance payments starting at £695.
+Both this Corolla hatchback and its Corolla Saloon sibling are available on Motability as of October 2020 with advance payments starting at £395 for the hatch.
 And if you like the idea of a hybrid Toyota but need more interior space, there’s always the Corolla Touring Sports estate below.

 Toyota Corolla Touring Sports estate

 The Corolla Touring Sports is the estate version of the Corolla.
 It offers the same combination of a petrol-electric drivetrain, great build quality, practical specification and a focus on fuel economy and driving comfort, but adds a larger boot.